youssefhass/ml-predict-student-dropout/README.md

 This project aims to predict student dropout rates and academic success using various machine learning techniques.
 The dataset used for this analysis is sourced from the [UCI Machine Learning Repository](https://archive.ics.uci.edu/dataset/697/predict+students+dropout+and+academic+success).

+The success of students in completing their college education is of utmost importance to the development of the nation.
+Graduates become valuable contributors to the economy as part of the labor force.
+Moreover, timely completion of college helps schools and universities manage their budget efficiently since student retention plays a significant role in the allocation of expenses, particularly if the students are supported by scholarships.
+Nevertheless, certain factors affect students' ability to succeed in college.
+In this analysis, we will examine various factors such as demographics, socioeconomic and macroeconomic status, and academic performance that contribute to students' academic success.
+We will also utilize these factors to construct a model to predict whether students are likely to drop out or successfully complete their college education.

 ## Data Description

 - **Marital Status**: The marital status of the student.
 (Categorical)